Jon-Lem/CBV_labo/README.md

-# Creating 3d images out of 2d images
+# Generating stereo images out of an input image using a depth map